Brian Kekovich: Back injury

-Carlton Reserves
+Carlton reserves

-Still hoping that he could return to playing senior football with Carlton, he rested, received treatment, and began training as soon as he was able to do so.
+Still hoping that he could return to playing senior football with Carlton, he rested, received treatment and began training as soon as he was able to do so.

-He played his first game for the 1969 season, with Carlton Reserves, against Essendon on 31 May 1969 (round 9).
-He "showed outstanding form" and kicked four goals in the match; and "he reported no ill-effects from the back injury … which he had suffered towards the end of last season".
+He played his first game for the 1969 season with the Carlton reserves team against Essendon on 31 May 1969 (round 9).
+He "showed outstanding form" and kicked four goals in the match and "he reported no ill-effects from the back injury ... which he had suffered towards the end of last season".
 Carlton were hoping that he would soon be restored to the senior team, because, in his absence, "the Carlton selectors [were] known to be unwilling to waste the brilliance of Alex Jesaulenko at full-forward".

 He played on 16 June (round 10) against North Melbourne, once again he scored four goals.
 He played against Fitzroy on 21 June (round 11), scoring one goal.

-On Thursday, 26 June 1969, Kekovich applied for a clearance from Carlton to North Melbourne, on the grounds that he wanted to play with his brother Sam.
+On 26 June 1969, Kekovich applied for a clearance from Carlton to North Melbourne, on the grounds that he wanted to play with his brother Sam.
 He "trained lightly" on that Thursday evening, and "did not speak to the match committee about a clearance".

 Carlton refused his request on the basis that, if he was indeed fit to play senior VFL football, Carlton needed him in their team.
 The match committee that had considered his request, had also sought the advice of the club doctor about the nature of his back injury.
 The club doctor "told them that at no time this season had Kekovich been fully fit".

-On these grounds, the Carlton selectors did not consider him for the weekend's Reserves Grade match, and said that "[Kekovich] would no be considered until the doctor had given him a fitness clearance".

-Carlton then waited to be fully informed in relation to the true extent of Kekovich's injury, his fitness levels, and their estimation of the likelihood of such an outstanding, talented footballer ever being able to return to top level VFL football once again and, hopefully, play a dominant part in Carlton's on-going future.
+On these grounds, the Carlton selectors did not consider him for the weekend's reserves grade match and said that "[Kekovich] would no be considered until the doctor had given him a fitness clearance".
+Carlton then waited to be fully informed in relation to the true extent of Kekovich's injury, his fitness levels and their estimation of the likelihood of such an outstanding, talented footballer ever being able to return to top level VFL football once again and, hopefully, play a dominant part in Carlton's ongoing future.

-He did not play again for the Carlton Reserve grade team in 1969.
+He did not play again for Carlton's reserve grade team in 1969.